-The Ottawa Police Veterans Association (OPVA) are now almost 300 strong in retired and former members of the Ottawa Police Service (or pre-1999 amalgamated police services within the current city of Ottawa).
+The Ottawa Police Veterans Association (OPVA) are now almost 300 strong in retired and former members of the Ottawa Police Service (or pre-1999 amalgamated police services within the current city of Ottawa including Vanier Police, Gloucester Police, Nepean Police, and six Ontario Provincial Police detachments).
 They are united for the purpose of honouring those who served and strengthening the lifelong link between all of them.
 The OPVA is and has always been led by a volunteer Board of Directors.

-This organization grew out of an OPS Committee in 2012.
-The OPS formed the “Honour, Courage, Service” Committee under the leadership of then Deputy Chief Ed Keeley.
+This organization grew out of an Ottawa Police Service (OPS) Committee in 2012.
+The OPS formed this aforementioned “Honour, Courage, Service” Committee under the leadership of then Deputy Chief Ed Keeley.
 Its overall purpose was to strengthen pride and ‘esprit de corps’ within the police service towards a challenging future.
 The newly minted core values within the Committee’s name, were at the heart of all 5 sub-committees, namely:

 - History & Heritage (archival history and legacy of the organization)